 The fourth (#8) fundamental contractors must get on top of is that ‘Identity is the glue.’
 Access control is what companies - and therefore contractors (as they’re often their own individual company), need.
 It is a question of managing and relating all identities of humans, apps, devices, services and their access.

 Today, we are now more or less used to a world of Cloud, Mobile and Social Computing.
 Users accessing services through apps and the Internet of Everything and Everyone with billions of things that all have identities (and belong to someone or something!).
 This will further change the role of Identity and Access Management and seven steps to succeeding in this area in the future are outlined on our website.

 For now though, I can’t help but wonder if Nikola Tesla had pondered solutions for the many new challenges confronting what some could see as a ‘vulnerable’ big brain.
 With the never-ending hardware and software developments that our age almost takes for granted, it’s clear to me that all the thinking power we can muster must go towards getting the security basics right.

 About the author:

 Martin Kuppinger is the founder of one of the top European analyst agencies, KuppingerCole, and as Principal Analyst is responsible for KuppingerCole research.
 He is a published author of more than 50 technology books and a keynote speaker at IT conferences.
-Having studied economies, he combines in-depth IT knowledge with a strong business perspective.Posted about 4 years ago
+Having studied economies, he combines in-depth IT knowledge with a strong business perspective.Posted over 4 years ago